isomerpages/pris-test/_learn-about-corrections/About Corrections/Incare (In Prison).md

 ![](/images/Placeholder%20for%20Image.png)
 [ representation of MAP and its key questions (get from RRD)]

-SPS also partners [Yellow Ribbon Singapore (YRSG)](https://www.yellowribbon.gov.sg/) to offer offenders opportunities to attend Skills Training courses.
-These courses serve to improve offenders’ employability and increase their chances of securing a job after their release, by enabling them to develop foundational skills and attain competencies to help them perform jobs at higher levels.
+SPS also partners [Yellow Ribbon Singapore](https://www.yellowribbon.gov.sg/) (YRSG) to offer inmates opportunities to attend Skills Training courses.
+These courses serve to improve inmates’ employability and increase their chances of securing a job after their release, by enabling them to develop foundational skills and attain competencies to help them perform jobs at higher levels.

-At the pre-release phase, offenders are provided the relevant support to secure jobs and maintain their employment upon their release.
-Through skills deepening and career progression, offenders will be better prepared for their reintegration into the community.
+At the pre-release phase, inmates are provided the relevant support to secure jobs and maintain their employment upon their release.
+Through skills deepening and career progression, inmates will be better prepared for their reintegration into the community.